rajenp/js-todos/README.md

 # js-todos
-Simple TODO application built using vanilla JS, HTML and CSS
+Simple TODO application built using vanilla JS, HTML, CSS and React for the Views.

 # About
 * This is sample TODO MVC app built using vanilla JS, HTML and CSS code.